hofstadter-io/hof-docs/content/getting-started/type-rendering.md

 Now we have to implement the above schema in our target languages and technologies.

-We will run all of the following with `hof render types.cue schema.cue -T ...`
+We will run all of the following with `hof gen types.cue schema.cue -T ...`

 Output will be put into the `out/` directory.